Configure OIDC providers for Anthos Identity Service

 Client Secret: You were given this in the last step.
 You won't be able to retrieve this if you close the page upon secret creation.
 Make sure to save the value in a secure location (or generate a new secret if you lose track of the previous one).

-To use this feature, you need to ensure that the client you registered in the previous section has delegated permissions to get user and group information from the Microsoft Graph API.
+You need to ensure that the client you registered in the previous section has delegated permissions to get user and group information from the Microsoft Graph API.
 These permissions let the Anthos Identity Service plugin access the Microsoft Graph API endpoints from which group information is fetched.
 Without this step, Anthos Identity Service cannot list the user’s groups, and RBAC authorization policies based on groups will not work as expected.

 You need to have global admin or organization admin permissions to perform this setup step.